Candace Megerssa ’22

 Engagement experience: Before starting my time at Cornell, I was heavily involved in a local tutoring program for low-income children of color, and, during my time in Atlanta, I try my best to remain engaged with that community organization.
 While at Cornell, I tried my best to harness the skills I gained from that experience and began my engagement with Upward Bound.
 Also, I am involved with the pre-law fraternity Phi Alpha Delta, am co-president of the Ethiopian-Eritrean Student Association and work for the Cornell Annual Fund.
 Lastly, over winter break, I participated in a program in New York City which focused on how social factors affect health outcomes.

 As an Engaged Ambassador, I … work with other Engaged Ambassadors to facilitate and encourage conversations to produce fruitful community engagement.

-I got involved because … I loved that Engaged Cornell differed from other outlets of community service because it places an emphasis on engagement and working together as a community.
+I got involved because … I loved that OEI differed from other outlets of community service because it places an emphasis on engagement and working together as a community.